Genitourinary Malignancies - Board Review Summary

 Radiorecurrent Local Failure After Prior RT

-MASTER suggests that among salvage local options after prior RT, SBRT and brachytherapy have the best combination of control and toxicity.
+MASTER: among salvage local options after prior RT, SBRT and brachytherapy appear to have the best combination of control and toxicity in selected patients.
 This is retrospective evidence, but it is highly board-relevant.

 PART V - METASTATIC PROSTATE: PRIMARY RT, MDT, mHSPC, AND mCRPC